Advice for British people living in Qatar, including information on health, education, benefits, residence requirements and more.

 Sponsoring family members

-A male expatriate can sponsor certain family members provided that their salary is not less than QR10, 000.
-The prospective sponsor must have their residence visa in their passport prior to starting the residence procedures for their family members.
+A male expatriate can sponsor certain family members provided that their salary is not less than QR10,000.
+The prospective sponsor must have their residence permit prior to starting the residence permit application for their family members.
 A male expatriate can sponsor the following family members:

 Sponsoring your wife in Qatar